The culinary & personal muse

-Pearl’s owner, Laurie, was trained in the kitchen of her grandmother, Pearl Gentry Chapman.
+Pearl’s founder, Laurie, was trained in the kitchen of her grandmother, Pearl Gentry Chapman.
 Laurie’s grandparents’ farm produced all the ingredients that the family and farm hands enjoyed each and every day.
 The farm also supplied local grocery stores with fresh vegetables, fruits, berries, nuts, eggs, dairy, and meats.

 Laurie loved spending time with Pearl in her garden, berry patches, and orchard.